WUSTL-Biol4220/home/labs/lab_14.md

 You will create a separate Python script for each of the following problems.
 Name the script after which problem it solves, e.g. `problem1.py`.

-**Problem 1.** Write a Python script that takes the following matrix, represented as a list (rows) of lists (columns).
-For the four nucleotides ('a', 'c', 'g', and 't'), each in turn, print out all row-column index pairs that correspond to a given nucleotide.
+**Problem 1.** Write a Python script that summarizes information for the following matrix, represented as a list (rows) of lists (columns).

 ```
 x = [ ['a', 'g', 'a', 't', 'c', 'g', 'a'],